As airline complaints soar, the government comes to the rescue

 Thornton, who runs a Chicago travel agency and is a regularly featured expert on travel appearing on local TV, says she’s certain the airline had her email address.
 She had to pay an extra $2,400 to fly to Montana on another airline.
 Frontier refunded the unused tickets, but nothing more.

-That’s not how it’s supposed to work.
-Thornton and her kids should have been offered 400 percent of their one-way fare, up to a $1,350 maximum per passenger, for being denied boarding.
+Frontier should have offered Thornton and her kids 400 percent of their one-way fare, up to a $1,350 maximum per passenger, for being denied boarding.
 And it’s a little-known fact that the Department of Transportation’s Aviation Consumer Protection Division helps consumers such as her.

 For years, the Transportation Department relied on big fines to deter violations of federal law by airlines.
 Under the current leadership, however, the emphasis seems to be shifting to advocacy for individuals.